 Sometimes, you just have to indulge in a classic Southern combination like chicken and waffles, and Houston’s The Waffle Bus lets you do just that with its version in sandwich form.

 Sometimes dining at a food truck is the perfect way to indulge your sweet tooth at dessert, are we right?
-Salt Lake City’s Matterhorn Food Truck is famous for novelty versions of French toast in flavors like the caramel apple.
+Salt Lake City’s Matterhorn Food Truck is famous for novelty versions of French toast in flavors like the Summit, which essentially emulates a caramel apple.

 Double Dub’s is known as “Laramie’s premier wingery,” and you’re sure to agree once you get your hands on its chicken wings and biscuit sandwiches.